 How Many Amps Do I Need to Jump Start My Car?

 As you can tell, portable jump starters have a variety of specifications that could make it tricky to determine the right one for your vehicle.
-What you need to know is that jump starter power is typically noted in cold cranking amps (CCA) or peak amps (PA).
-To measure CCA, a fully charged battery is put in a cold environment—0°F—and determining how many amps it discharges for 30 seconds.
-This value explains what to expect from a battery in the worst starting conditions.
+You should know that jump starter power is typically indicated in cold cranking amps (CCA) or peak amps (PA).
+To measure CCA, a fully charged battery is placed in a cold environment—0°F—and the number of amps it discharges for 30 seconds is determined.

 It’s true that the more amps a jump starter offers, the more powerful it is.
 But does that mean you should just purchase the most powerful product?
 Not necessarily.

-What’s important is determining just how much power you need for your vehicle.
-Compact cars or even small sedans can be jump started with as little as 150 CCA, while full-size trucks and SUVs need around 450 CCA.
-But there are other things to consider, such as engine size and how old the vehicle is.
-Larger engines and older vehicles will require more amps to jump start, as will diesels which have high compression, which is why you will typically see powerful jump starters advertised as being capable of starting engines as large as 8.0 liters.
+What's important is determining just how much power you need for your vehicle.
+Compact cars or even small sedans can be jump-started with as little as 150 CCA, while full-size trucks and SUVs need around 450 CCA.
+However, there are other factors to consider, such as engine size and the age of the vehicle.
+Larger engines and older vehicles will require more amps to jump-start, as will diesels with high compression; this is why you will typically see powerful jump starters advertised as being capable of starting engines as large as 8.0 liters.
 Generally however, 400-500 CCA is adequate to start most vehicles.
-The colder the temperature, the more CCA you’ll need, too.
+The colder the temperature, the more CCA you will need as well.

-If you’re trying to jump start an older carbureted vehicle, you’ll usually need far more cranking time and amperage for a hot spark than a modern fuel injected one.
-But as no one has sold a vehicle with a carburetor in Canada or the United States since the 1994 Isuzu P’up, that’s not likely to be a problem.
+If you're trying to jump-start an older carbureted vehicle, you will usually need far more cranking time and amperage for a hot spark than a modern fuel-injected one.
+But as no one has sold a vehicle with a carburetor in Canada or the United States since the 1994 Isuzu P'up, that's not likely to be a problem.

-Keep in mind there may be times you have to help jump start someone else’s vehicle.
-Most of the products on this list will cover any passenger vehicle on the road today, but it never hurts to have something more powerful at your disposal, if you’re willing to spend the extra money.
+Keep in mind that there may be times when you have to help jump-start someone else's vehicle.
+Most of the products on this list will cover any passenger vehicle on the road today, but it never hurts to have something more powerful at your disposal if you're willing to spend the extra money.

 What are the Different Types of Batteries?

-There are two kinds of batteries commonly available in jump boxes, lead-acid and lithium ion (LI).
-LI batteries are the same ones you find in a cellphone and are very energy-dense, meaning they hold a lot of electricity for their size.
+There are two kinds of batteries commonly available in jump boxes: lead-acid and lithium-ion (Li).
+Li batteries are the same ones you find in a cellphone and are very energy-dense, meaning they hold a lot of electricity for their size.
 They also tend to be able to charge faster than lead-acid.
-But they are more sensitive, too, losing power fast in extreme cold.
-Inconveniently, LI batteries last longest when they’re not fully charged.
-Keeping them between 85% and 25% full can make them last as much as 50% longer, but of course you want your portable battery charger at 100%.
+However, they are also more sensitive, losing power quickly in extreme cold.
+Inconveniently, Li batteries last longest when they are not fully charged.
+Keeping them between 85% and 25% full can make them last up to 50% longer, but of course, you want your portable battery charger at 100%.
 Slow charging and discharging also help a lot—again, not what you need in a jump starter.
-The tradeoff is a much smaller and lighter battery pack.
+The trade-off is a much smaller and lighter battery pack.

-Lead-acid batteries are like traditional car batteries (although they increasingly use other technologies).
-These are very dependable, durable and as lead means actual lead, heavy batteries.
-Unlike LI batteries, they like to be kept fully charged and in fact should be topped off every 30 days, and every time you use it.
+Lead-acid batteries are similar to traditional car batteries, although they increasingly use other technologies.
+These batteries are very dependable, durable, and heavy, as they contain actual lead.
+Unlike Li batteries, lead-acid batteries prefer to be kept fully charged and should be topped off every 30 days and after each use.
 To get the most out of a lead-acid battery pack, you can even break it in by slowly discharging it to under 50% and then charging again.
-After 20-50 cycles of this, a lead acid battery will actually have more capacity than it came with.
-And it’s easy to do—just use the included USB or DC ports to power and charge your personal electronics.
+After 20-50 cycles of this, a lead-acid battery will actually have more capacity than it initially had.
+And it's easy to do—just use the included USB or DC ports to power and charge your personal electronics.
 This will be exactly the right sort of slow discharge for the formatting or priming cycle.

-It’s up to you to choose between potentially less expensive and lighter LI battery jump starters that might have a shorter lifespan, and big, heavy lead-acid jump boxes that can last a long time.
+It's up to you to choose between potentially less expensive and lighter Li battery jump starters that might have a shorter lifespan, and large, heavy lead-acid jump boxes that can last a long time.

 How to Use a Portable Jump Starter to Restart Your Car